How much money will you need to shore up a comfortable retirement? Here are three strategies that may help you optimize your 401(k) plan.

 A good time to review your contribution amount is at the beginning of the year when you’re looking carefully at other benefits elections, such as medical and dental insurance, since the amount you put towards these benefits will have an impact on your paycheck.
 Another good time to revisit your contribution amount is when you receive additional compensation, whether through a raise, promotion or bonus.

-When you max out your 401(k) plan, you not only save more for retirement, you potentially save more money since your taxable income would be lowered.
-That’s because all contributions to your 401(k) plan are axed when they are withdrawn, not when they are made. (i.e., A worker in the 24% tax bracket who saves $19,000 in a 401(k) plan will reduce his tax bill by $4,560.)
+When you max out your 401(k) plan, you not only save more for retirement, you potentially pay less in taxes that year since your taxable income would be lowered.
+That’s because all contributions to your 401(k) plan are taxed when they are withdrawn, not when they are made. (i.e., A worker in the 24% tax bracket who contributes $19,500 in a 401(k) plan will reduce his tax bill by $4,680.

 Whether you’re nearing retirement or just starting your career, it’s always the right time to save for the years ahead.
-Putting these simple strategies in place will help you accumulate more money for your retirement years, while helping to save on taxes now.
-As you consider these ideas, it’s important to work with your financial advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to achieve your short- and long-term goals.
+Putting these simple strategies in place will help you accumulate more money for your retirement years, while helping to reduce the taxes you pay for the current year.
+As you consider these ideas, it’s important to work with your Financial Advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to achieve your short- and long-term goals.